matkolisiak/SendEmails/README.md

 6. Create new process for sending the emails

-    -this process will start, when new record is created (`SendSendEmailsToMemebersSecurityRole` or `SendEmailsToChildIncidentCreators` created new record in backend)
+    -this process will start, when new record is created (`SendSendEmailsToMemebersSecurityRole` or `SendEmailsToChildIncidentCreator` created new record in backend)

 ![Screenshot](process2.png)